MelJan/PyDeep/docs/tutorials/PCA_2D_example.rst

    :scale: 75 %
    :alt: Examples of PCA 2D in projected space

-The PCA class can also perform whitening and data and extracted principal components are plotted in the whitened space.
+The PCA-class can also perform whitening.
+Data and extracted principal components are plotted in the whitened space.

 .. image:: images/PCA_2D_whitened.png
    :scale: 50 %